-In the case of plants to be imported, the plants will enter and an assessment of probability of entry will not be required.
-Therefore this section does not apply.
-However, this section does apply to pests that may be carried by such plants (e.g. weed seeds with seeds imported for planting).
+S1 The probability of entry need not be assessed for plants that are proposed for import.
+However, the probability of entry needs to be assessed for pests that may be carried by such plants (e.g. contaminating seeds carried with seeds imported for planting).